What is Reincarnation?

 Where the doctrine shows in the index

-The popular English-language reincarnation literature and the technical Buddhist doctrine of rebirth are routinely conflated, and the conflation is consequential.
-The Theravāda and Mahāyāna analyses of punabbhava are explicit that there is no persisting ātman — the doctrine of *anattā* — and that the continuity between one life and the next is not the migration of a soul but the propagation of a stream of conditioned aggregates whose causal links the dependent-origination doctrine maps.
-The candle-flame image the Pāli suttas use names the structure: the flame at the second moment is neither the same flame nor a different flame as the flame at the first.
-The popular reincarnation framing — that I will return in a different body — imports exactly the soul-substance claim the Buddhist reformulation was sharpened against.
-The Hindu doctrine of saṃsāra is doctrinally closer to the popular framing — there is an unborn *ātman* carrying — but the Vedāntic position is that the ātman is not the personality-carrying individual self the popular reincarnation literature treats as the migrant, and the *moksha* the tradition points toward is precisely the recognition that the personality-carrying jīva was never the *ātman* to begin with.
-The popular literature collapses both reformulations into a single picture neither tradition would recognise as its own — which is why the rest of the rebirth entry, rather than this one, is the place to go for the doctrinal substance.
+The popular English-language reincarnation literature and the Buddhist doctrine of rebirth are routinely conflated.
+The difference matters.
+Theravāda and Mahāyāna analyses of punabbhava are explicit that there is no persisting ātman.
+The doctrine of *anattā* holds that what continues between lives is not a soul but a stream of conditioned aggregates, mapped by the dependent-origination doctrine.
+The Pāli suttas use the candle-flame image: the flame at one moment is neither the same as the flame at the next moment nor a different flame.
+The popular reincarnation framing — that I will return in a different body — imports exactly the soul-substance claim the Buddhist reformulation was built to deny.
+The Hindu saṃsāra doctrine is doctrinally closer to the popular framing, since there is an unborn *ātman* that carries.
+But the Vedāntic position adds a further twist: the ātman is not the personality-carrying individual the popular literature treats as the migrant. *Moksha* in that tradition is the recognition that the personal self was never the ātman to begin with.
+The popular literature collapses both Buddhist and Hindu views into a single picture that neither tradition would recognise as its own.